BroadbandForum/usp/specification/messages/index.md

 Since the Operate request can take a path expression as a value for the command field, it is possible to invoke the same operation on multiple valid Objects as part of a single Operate request.
 Responses to requests to Operate on more than one Object are handled using the `OperationResult` field type, which is returned as a repeated set in the Operate Response.
 The success or failure of the operation on each Object is handled separately and returned in a different `OperationResult` entry.
 For this reason, operation failures are never conveyed in an Error message - in reply to an Operate request, Error is only used when the message itself fails for one or more reasons, rather than the operation invoked.

+*Note: This specification does not make any requirement on the order in which commands on multiple objects selected with a path expression are executed.*

 **R-OPR.1** - When processing Operate Requests on multiple Objects, an Agent MUST NOT send an Error message due to a failed operation.
 It MUST instead include the failure in the `cmd_failure` field of the Operate response.

 **R-OPR.2** - For asynchronous operations the Agent MUST create a separate Request Object for each Object and associated operation matched in the command field.